 A judgment on your credit report is also very damaging to your credit.
 They have obtained default judgments totaling millions of dollars from people who never even knew they were being sued.

-Considering their less-than-stellar business practices, be very careful about dealing with this company to resolve collection accounts in your favor.
+Considering their less-than-stellar business practices, be very careful about dealing with this company to resolve matters in your favor.

-Second, given their record of poor data collection and pursuing time-barred debt through lawsuits, it is important to keep meticulous records when dealing with Palisades Collection LLC.
+Second, given their record of poor data collection and pursuing time-barred debt through lawsuits, it is important to keep meticulous records when dealing with Palisades Collection.
 Having reliable documentation can improve your chances of successfully challenging collections on your credit file.

 What should I do if Palisades is contacting me?